| Are you looking

 Optimize your use of images

-but you can optimize your use of them.
-All images can have a distinct
+site, but you can optimize your use of them.
+All images can

 The “alt” attribute allows you to specify alternative